Fairbanks Northern Lights Aurora Photography Tours

 The Hefty Slider 2.5 Gallon Jumbo Storage Bags work great!

-• Desiccant such as this which helps to absorb moisture and keep it out of your camera gear
+• Desiccant such as this reusable one which helps to absorb moisture and keep it out of your camera gear.
+You can also be thrifty and start collecting the little packets that come with your shoes, electronics, etc and recycle them for use in your camera bag.

 • If using a Nikon D3xxx or D5xxx model it's a great idea to bring a two-stage shutter release cable.
-This is optional for all other cameras but if you plan to use a shutter release, be sure it is the two-stage shutter button type. ***UPDATE: We now have wireless shutter releases available for Canon and Nikon Camera in our rentals.
+This is optional for all other cameras but if you plan to use a shutter release, be sure it is the two-stage shutter button type.
+We have a limited number of wireless remote shutters available for Canon and Nikon cameras in our rentals.
+You can also purchase your own here, just be sure to select the proper one for your camera.

 *Aurora and weather conditions permitting.